Juhyung8371/AI-ML-CV-Projects/Computer Vision/Gaze Mouse/README.md

 #### Vertical Gaze

 Vertical gaze detection is a bit less intuitive than horizontal gaze detection.
 I cannot use the pupil's relative position against the eye to determine its vertical position.
 It's due to the limitation of MediaPipe face mesh: the iris landmarks always stay within the eye fissure landmarks.
-In other words, if the person looks up and the iris moves up, the entire eye landmarks will follow the iris instead of just the iris moving up.
+In other words, if the person looks up and the iris moves up, all the eye landmarks will follow the iris instead of just the iris moving up.
 See the figures below to check this in action.

 So, instead of using the pupil's relative position against the eye fissure as the measure to determine its vertical motion, I measured its distance to the tip of the nose.
 To be more accurate, I measure the following ratio: